kimbertham/SPOT.ME-PROJECT/README.md

   ```

  <h4> Profile and followers </h4>
- <p> With the gym sections done I then began creating the profile info section.
+ <p> With the gym sections done, I then began creating and styling the profile info section.
 This involved pulling the data by sending request to the backend using Axios.
 Once the basic data was set, I decided to separate the followers and edit sections as modals and implemented the follow buttons on other users page.

  ```
     <button onClick={() => followUser(user.id)} className={current.id === user.id ? 'display-none' : 'follow-button'}>